- BACKGROUND INDEX: The refractive index of the surrounding, background medium in the simulation region.

 - PML SIGMA: The maximum normalized electric and magnetic conductivity used in the PML boundaries.

-- PML LAYERS: The number of cells that are used for PML boundary conditions.
-Increasing this number will reduce the back-reflection arising from the PML boundaries but will also increase time and memory requirements for simulations.
+- MINIMUM PML LAYERS: The minimum number of cells which are used for PML boundary conditions.
+Increasing PML layers will reduce the back-reflection arising from the boundaries but will also increase time and memory requirements for simulations.
 Defaults to a setting of 12.